top of page

 Day 1: Blue Lagoon and City site-seeing

-This day started with taking the airport shuttle to Blue Car Rental.
 Once we picked up our car we drove to the town of Reykjanesbær and stopped at one of the convenient bakeries for some local breads and coffee.
-We drank lots of coffee and started waking up, and then decided to go straight to the Blue Lagoon Spa.
+We drank lots of coffee to get warm and started waking up, and then went to the Blue Lagoon Spa.
 The airport is very close, and after a long flight, it's extremely refreshing to shower and then bask in the sun contrasted with the brisk, cold Icelandic air while your muscles relax in the warm waters of the geothermal hot springs.
 Also the comfort ticket comes with a free drink!
 Two of us opted for the healthy green smoothie while the others started the trip off with a glass of champagne.
 When you arrive early in the morning, you bypass the crowds, too.
 We spent about 2 and a half hours just relaxing and waking up from our redeye.
 If you don't do this when you arrive, then opt for it before you head to the airport at the end of your trip!

 After the spa we headed to Reykjavik, the capital of Iceland, to kill time until check-in.
 It was sunny outside, so we shifted our schedule to do the church tower since the skies were clear.
 There is lots of free parking around the church tower, Hallgrimskirkja, so just head there and find a spot nearby!
 The views are worth the cheap price of admittance.
 You can generate a list with ChatGPT to find other things to do.
 We just enjoyed walking around and exploring without too heavy an itinerary.